 Introduces students to the principles, values and standards implicit in the profession of nursing.
 Explores past, present and emerging roles of professional nurses.
 Presents a practical approach to the development of critical thinking, testing and therapeutic communication skills.
-Prerequisite: Admission to BSN Program or permission of instructor.
+Prerequisite: Admission to BSN Program.